On this page:

 Corporate staff provide schools with support through:

-• the development and implementation of School Maintenance Plans (SMPs)
+- the development of School Maintenance Plans

-• advice on school led PMP projects
+- advice on school led Planned Maintenance Program projects

-• the effective use of Asset Information Management System (AIMS)
+- the effective use of Asset Information Management System (AIMS)

-• monitoring and advising on the management of assets in the Annual Contracts schedule.
+- monitoring and advising on the management of assets in the Annual Contracts schedule

 Principal